deeheber/face-match/README.md

 # face-match

 ## Description
-- This stack allows you to upload and delete images from a collection.
+- This stack allows you to upload and delete images from a Rekognition collection.
-- You can then upload other images (outside of the collection) and the program searches the images in the collection for a face match with the other images that were uploaded.
+- You can then upload other images (outside of the Rekognition collection) and then Rekognition searches the images in the collection for a face match with the other images that were uploaded.
 - Could be used for facial recognition to unlock something like a diary or a door.

 ### Technologies Used